Bookstore posters advertised

 If you arrived at this page through the family sailing website you may not realize that the wife/mother/sailor you've seen on those pages is actually known by another name and title:

 Sue Muller Hacking

 My scattered career began in the early 1980's and included time for my marriage and time to travel, sail, and raise our two children.
-To date my publications include over 180 magazine and newspaper articles, about 8 short stories, numerous photo credits (along with my husband, Jon), and 4 books, including one that's now in its third edition/revision.
+To date my publications include over 190 magazine and newspaper articles, about 8 short stories, numerous photo credits (along with my husband, Jon), and 4 books, including two still in print after 20 years, and one that's now in its fourth edition/revision.

 How I Got Started